taidanh/digital-cv/README.md

 My main contribution to the project was all the code in `astronomical_source_detection.ipynb`, which was then built upon by my classmates in `ASTR-119(Hist).ipynb` and `Attemptatec.ipynb`

 **Note:** The project layout is not optimal due to creating separate files to show who made what.

-#### Usage
-You can run my contribution by downloading the repo and running with `jupyter-notebook astronomical_source_detection.ipynb` once jupyter notebook is installed